 Successful mesothelioma lawsuits serve several purposes.
 Lawsuits can provide necessary funds for treatments that may not be covered by insurance.
-Family members of the victim can file a wrongful death lawsuit against the companies that knowingly exposed their loved one to asbestos.
+Family members of the victim can file a wrongful death claim against the companies that knowingly exposed their loved one to asbestos.

 The first step to a successful lawsuit is getting the best legal representation available.
 Attorneys who specialize in mesothelioma litigation understand the complexity of each individual case and can help you decide if a lawsuit is your best path forward.
 Additional options for financial compensation include filing a claim on a bankruptcy trust fund and VA claims.

-Benefits of Filing a Lawsuit
+Filing a Lawsuit